rainlanguage/dotrain/docs/classes/raindocument.md

 # Class RainDocument

-RainDocument is a class object that parses a text to provides data and functionalities in order to be used later on to provide Rain Language Services or in RainDocument compiler to get the ExpressionConfig (deployable bytes).
+RainDocument aka dotrain is a class object that parses a text to provides data and functionalities in order to be used later on to provide Rain Language Services or in RainDocument compiler to get the ExpressionConfig (deployable bytes).
 It uses Rain parser under the hood which does all the heavy work.

 <b>Signature:</b>